revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-3.Jack want to enter these multiple line values  5 2 3 4 1
-into a single line and he is trying to order the list as [1,2,3,4,5] , which method is help him to get the values in python?
+3. Jack wants to enter these multiple line values 5 2 3 4 1 into a single line and he is trying to order the list as [1,2,3,4,5].
+Which method helps him to get the values in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If he wants to enter mutiple line values into a single line we can use 'list' and separated by commas.
+- If he wants to enter multiple line values into a single line, we can use 'list' separated by commas.
-- If he want to order the list means use `sort()` method in python.
+- If he wants to order the list means, we use the `sort()` method in python.

 ```python
 values = [5,2,3,4,1 ]